AteeqRana7/AteeqRana7/README.md

 ### :man_technologist: About Me :

 <ul>
-  <li> ✨ A final year undergraduate pursuing a Bachelor of Science in Computer Science.</li>
+  <li> ✨ A fresh graduate with a Bachelor of Science in Computer Science.</li>
   <li> 👨🏻‍💻 The Web Development Lead @ Google Developer Student Clubs SZABIST-ISB.</li>
   <li> 🌱 A Web Development Enthusiast.</li>
   <li> 🔭 Currently working as a freelance Frontend Developer.</li>